 In the meantime it can be an extremely difficult struggle to cope with the daily distress of being gender dysphoric.
 Although you might feel as if you are the only one, in 1 Peter 5:9 we are reminded "that the same kind of sufferings are being experienced by the entire association of your brothers in the world."
 You are not alone!

 It might be of benefit to confide in a mature close friend in the congregation or perhaps a family member - having someone to talk to can be a huge relief.

-There are also specialist clinics which deal exclusively with this issue and can help advise with ways to cope, although normally a referral from a medical health professional is required in order to access these specialist services.
+There are also specialist clinics which deal exclusively with this issue and can help advise with ways to cope.
+Normally a referral from a medical health professional is required in order to access these specialist services.

 Most importantly, make sure you approach Jehovah in prayer and pour out your heart about your situation.
 1 Peter 5:7 urges "throw all your anxiety on him, because he cares for you."
 At this very moment Jehovah is eager to listen to your sincere prayers and help you by giving you the strength to endure.

 If you are already one of Jehovah's Witnesses, or are studying the bible with them, or are an interested person hopefully you will find encouragement on this site.

 In addition to the situation discussed above, a number of physiological conditions can give rise to a diagnosis of "intersex".
 It is beyond the scope of this website to go into detail about medical diagnoses.
 But it's hoped that the Scriptural comments, and those about the Christian Congregation, may be encouraging.

 A resource for transgender Jehovah's Witnesses April 2020